parthxnarula/NolanVerse-AI/README.md

 3. Describe how you’d direct a psychological thriller with a unique visual style.
 4. Create a dialogue between two characters exploring the concept of time.
 5. Outline a movie pitch that combines science, emotion, and existential questions.

+# How to Use NolanVerse AI

+1. Deploy on OpenWebUI: Install and configure the LLaMA model on OpenWebUI.

+2. Set the System Prompt: Use the provided system prompt to align the model’s personality and style.

+3. Engage Creatively: Use the prompt suggestions to spark intricate discussions, craft stories, or explore philosophical concepts.

+4. NolanVerse AI brings the brilliance of Christopher Nolan’s storytelling into the realm of AI, making it a powerful tool for creative exploration and intellectual engagement.